The Best Tankless Gas Water Heaters of 2023

 Propane vs. Natural Gas

-For most homeowners, a natural gas tankless water heater is a great option because natural gas is often supplied by a utility company, via gas lines, directly into the home.
+For most homeowners, a natural gas tankless water heater is the best option because natural gas is often supplied by a utility company, via gas lines, directly into the home.
 Natural gas is typically more affordable than propane as well, although this can vary by region and local costs.

 Propane, however, is often the only type of gas available to rural dwellers, campers, and those who live off-grid.
 If this applies to you, look for a tankless water heater that accommodates propane gas.
 Fortunately, many water heater manufacturers offer conversion kits that allow the user to convert a natural gas water heater to a propane water heater and vice versa.